 The white-tailed deer is the smallest member of the North American deer family.
 The name refers to the white underside of the deer’s tail which it displays and wags when it senses danger.
-Despite being a smaller deer, it can reach speeds of 45 miles per hour and leap over 10 foot fences.
-The white-tailed deer is also known to leap 30 feet in one bound.
-Generally, this deer is nocturnal (active at night) or crepuscular (active at dusk and dawn).
+Despite being a smaller deer, it can leap over 10 foot fences.
+Generally, the white-tailed deer is nocturnal (active at night) or crepuscular (active at dusk and dawn).

 Distribution: Wetlands, savanna, forest, desert and grassland from southern Canada through northern South America

 Diet in the Wild: Varied leaves, twigs, grasses, nuts, lichens and fungi